whiletruedoio/tooling/README.md

 most common way to publish Ansible content like plugins, roles, playbooks and collections.
 We also intend to publish our work there.

+You can find a more detailed description [here](./docs/ANSIBLE_GALAXY.md).

+#### Docker Hub

+[Docker Hub](https://hub.docker.com/u/whiletruedoio) is the most common resource to store and search for container images.
+We are using it for all published images, too.

+You can find a more detailed description [here](./docs/DOCKER_HUB.md).

 #### GitHub

 [GitHub](https://github.com/whiletruedoio) is our default place to store code,